Grants and Loans

 GRANTS

-The first step in applying for a grant is to fill out your FAFSA, the Free Application for Federal Student Aid.
+The first step in applying for a grant is to complete the Free Application for Federal Student Aid (FAFSA).

 Federal Pell Grants